HumanSignal/label-studio/docs/source/guide/install_enterprise_aws_eks.md

 | Redis | version 6.0.5 or higher |
 | PostgreSQL | version 11.9 or higher |

-## 2. Deploy Kubernetes using eksctl
+## 2. Deploy Kubernetes using `eksctl`

-Use the eksctl tool to deploy an EKS cluster in your Amazon AWS environment.
-The eksctl create cluster command creates a virtual private cloud (VPC), a security group, and an IAM role for Kubernetes to create resources.
+Use the `eksctl` tool to deploy an EKS cluster in your Amazon AWS environment.
+The `eksctl` create cluster command creates a virtual private cloud (VPC), a security group, and an IAM role for Kubernetes to create resources.
 For detailed instructions, see [Getting started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) in the Amazon EKS User Guide.

+!!! note
-> Note: The Amazon user that creates the cluster is the one managing the cluster.
+    The Amazon user that creates the cluster is the one managing the cluster.
 See [Managing users or IAM roles for your cluster](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html) in the Amazon EKS User Guide.

 1. To deploy an EKS cluster, run the following:
 ```shell